 Adenotonsillectomy is performed in hospital under general anaesthesia.
 I do not perform Adenotonsillectomy as a day procedure in children.
 All patients will be in hospital overnight after surgery.
 Children under four are normally admitted to the high dependency area for closer observation of the airway and oxygen levels, particularly children with a history of sleep apnoea.
 A parent is welcome to stay with the child overnight.

 In the past I have had experience of all these methods.
-I have found that the safest method with the lowest complication rate and least pain is gentle dissection with complete removal of the tonsils.
-Bleeding is controlled using ties and limited bipolar diathermy.
-The objective is to create as little trauma to the tonsil bed as possible.
-The less trauma caused the less the inflammation which reduces likelihood of delayed post-operative bleeding.
+I have found that the safest method with the lowest complication rate and least pain is using the Bizact device to remove the tonsils.
+This device cauterises vessels and cuts with very little if any blood loss and minimises trauma to the tonsil bed.

 All children will be kept in hospital overnight.
 They will have intravenous access for fluids and anti-nausea and vomiting medication.
 Most will be able to have dinner but some children will not feel like it.